 Teacher, school principal

-This biography, written by Ruth Wilkie, was first published in 1993.
+This biography, written by Ruth Wilkie, was first published in the Dictionary of New Zealand Biography in 1993.

 Mary Victoria Gibson was the eldest of 10 children of Frederick Denhame Gibson and his second wife, Mary Fox Rodd.
 She was born on 28 October 1864 at Lyttelton, New Zealand, where her father was port officer.
 Her sister, Helena Fannie (known as Helen) was born at Lyttelton on 14 July 1868.
 All of their six sisters and two brothers were to have some involvement with Rangi-ruru (later Rangi Ruru Girls' School), which Helen Gibson founded in 1889.
 Mary Gibson was for 30 years principal of Christchurch Girls' High School.
 A third sister, Beatrice, became principal of Nelson College for Girls.